Semaphore crab fact sheet | Field of Mars EEC

 Adult semaphore crab on wet mud with purple claws and pale tips.
 Adult semaphore crabs have purple claws.

 Semaphore crab beside burrow holes and mangrove pencil roots on a muddy flat.
-Semaphore crabs create 25 to 40cm deep burrows in the mud of mangrove forests.
+Semaphore crabs create burrows in the mud of mangrove forests.

 Calm river bordered by mangroves along the Lane Cove River.
 Semaphore crabs live in protected mangrove forests along the banks of the Lane Cove River.